FerretDB/FerretDB/website/blog/2024-06-05-run-mongodb-workloads-aiven-postgresql.md

 #### Insert data

-Start by inserting some data into the `astronomy` collection.
+Start by inserting the following data into the `astronomy` collection.

 ```json5
 db.astronomy.insertMany([